Submitting service requests

-This topic describes how service agents can work with service requests in Remedy with Smart IT and includes the following information:
+This topic describes how service agents can work with service requests in Remedy with Smart IT.

 To submit service requests for customers

 Service agents can submit service requests for users directly from the Smart Recorder in Smart IT without opening BMC Digital Workplace or the Request Entry console separately.
 Submitting requests from Smart IT enables you to see relevant customer information and to review helpful resources while working on the current request.
 Submitted requests are associated with the customer's profile in Smart IT, are listed with other tickets in the Console, and can be located through a global search.
 You can open requests in Smart IT to review the approval status and to check the progress of fulfillment steps.